NATALI-LEV/Weather-App/README.md

 ## How to Use

 1. Clone this repository to your local machine:
-    ```bash
+    ```shell
 git clone https://github.com/NATALI-LEV/Weather-App.git

 2. Install the required dependencies:
-    ```bash
+    ```shell
 npm install

 3. Obtain an API Key: To use this application, you need to obtain an API key from the WeatherAPI website.
 Once you have your API key, replace the placeholder in the page.tsx file with your own key.

-4.
-5. Run the application
+4. Run the application
     ```bash
 npm run dev

-1. Access the app in your web browser at http://localhost:3000.
+5. Access the app in your web browser at http://localhost:3000.